navjack/M1-Stresser/readme.md

 This is a standard SwiftUI application.
 Open the `M1 Stresser.xcodeproj` file in Xcode and build/run.

+**Build Requirements:**
+- macOS 15.0 or later
+- Xcode 16.4 beta or later
+- Swift 5.0

+**Note:** This project was developed using Xcode Version 16.4 beta (16F1t) on macOS 15.5 beta.
+Compatibility issues may arise if you're using different versions.

+**Note:** This project includes profiling instrumentation and may require adjusting the DEVELOPMENT_TEAM setting in the Xcode project for your own development team.

 *(Note: The project includes a simple `Item` data model using SwiftData, which doesn't appear to be used by the core stress-testing functionality.)*